Tutorial 3

 Adding data to the database¶

-Korus stores acoustic annotations and metadata in an SQLite database.
-The data are organized in several cross-referenced tables.
+Korus stores acoustic annotations and metadata in a number of cross-referenced tables.
 The main tables are,

 - file: metadata pertaining to audio files